larsl2005/StandConsoleInjector/README.md

+# ⚠⚠ AVOID USING THIS WITH BATTLEYE ENABLED ⚠⚠

 # StandConsoleInjector
 A fork of the stand launchpad as a console app, with the intend to be compiled as .net native so it can run under wine/proton.